getsentry/sentry-docs/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] None: Not urgent, can wait up to a few weeks

 ## SLA
-Someone from the [Sentry docs team](https://github.com/orgs/getsentry/teams/docs) will review your PR within 1 week.
-Do not merge your PR without approval.
+Someone from the [Sentry docs team](https://github.com/orgs/getsentry/teams/docs) will review your PR within 72 hours.
+Please do not merge your PR without approval.

 ## Pre-merge checklist